-This is completed by the student and the Practice Assessor who will review progress and confirm achievement.
+Final Interview - Practice Assessor is completed by the Practice Assessor with the student.
+The PA will review progress and confirm achievement.

 The interview forms are found in the relevant tabs on the placement page within the ePAD (shown).

 Professional Values